Your New VU

 DUE BY JULY 15

-Commodore Cash consists of funds added to your Commodore Card for debit purchases at dining locations, Varsity Markets, the Barnes & Noble at Vanderbilt bookstore, mail services, laundry, printing and copying, transportation services, off-campus restaurants, sporting venues, and other locations.
+Commodore Cash refers to optional funds added to your Commodore Card for debit purchases at dining locations, Munchie Marts, the Vanderbilt bookstore, mail services, laundry, printing and copying, transportation services, off-campus restaurants, sporting venues, and other locations.

 Printers that accept the Commodore Card are located across campus.
 You can conveniently send print jobs from anywhere on campus and then tap your Commodore Card at the printer to release print jobs.

-To ensure that funds are ready for your use when you arrive on campus, the deadline for making a Commodore Cash selection is July 15.
+To ensure that funds are ready for your use when you arrive on campus, the deadline for adding Commodore Cash to your Commodore Card, if you wish to do so, is July 15.

 The amount you select will be applied to your Commodore Card for BOTH the fall and spring semesters.
 Funds are fully refundable if not used and will roll over at the end of every semester.
 These funds will be billed along with tuition, meal plans, and other university charges.